Top destinations for people who hate Christmas

-The festive season means something different to everyone – and while some people plan escapes to celebrate the so-called ‘most magical time of the year’, others will be hoping to escape Christmas altogether.
+The festive season means something different to everyone – and while some people plan escapes to celebrate the so-called ‘most magical time of the year’, others will be hoping to avoid Christmas altogether.
 Happily, there are plenty of options to whisk you away from the festivities, says Karen Edwards

 If you’re someone who prefers to give the frivolities of a home-style Christmas a wide berth, constant reminders of the season can feel suffocating.
 Rest assured that you are not alone.
 Luckily, countries all over the globe offer glorious getaways that eschew Christmas traditions.
 Here are five worth investigating…